plumvillage/newsletter/src/en/articles/su-ong--the-true-sangha.md

 author: Sư Ông
 ---

-*Editor's note: In this article we distinguish between the "Sangha" of the Three Jewels (which consist of the Buddha, Dharma and Sangha) and "sangha" when it refers to a community of practitioners.*
+Dear sangha<span class="note">Editor's note: In this article we distinguish between the "Sangha" of the Three Jewels (which consist of the Buddha, Dharma and Sangha) and "sangha" when it refers to a community of practitioners.</span>, today is the 14<sup>th</sup> of October, 2010.
+We are in the Space Beyond Space Meditation Hall in Pak Chong, Thailand, during our monastic retreat with the theme of “The Plant Nursery”.

 {% image "article_photos/su-ong/ThayHeaderImg_whiteFadeout2.jpg", "ThayTalk" %}

-Dear sangha, today is the 14th of October, 2010.
-We are in the Space Beyond Space Meditation Hall in Pak Chong, Thailand, during our monastic retreat with the theme of “The Plant Nursery”.

 ## Insight without boundaries